PlanterApp/planter_blog/content/posts/fresh-eating-preserving-and-planning-for-small-spaces/index.md

 ### Overwintering Crops

-Some vegetables, like kale, overwinter well in many climates.
-Others, like rhubarb, are perennials—plant once, harvest for years.
-Overwintering crops are easy to plan into your garden.
+Some crops can survive the winter and start producing again early the next season.
+Others, like garlic, are planted in the fall and harvested the following summer.
+Cold-hardy vegetables like kale, spinach, and certain carrots can survive in the ground through frost, especially with a little protection like mulch or row covers.
+Overwintering gives you a head start on spring and makes the most of your space year-round.
+Just be sure to know your hardiness zone and choose varieties that can handle the cold in your area.

 ![garden with winter crops highlighted](https://ucarecdn.com/39d38799-26ac-4af7-9cb2-8352b75dad30/Untitled-1.png)

-Everything except the Zinnia will overwinter quite nicely where I live.
+In this garden, everything except the Zinnia will overwinter quite nicely where I live.
 The turnips will also replenish a lot of soil nutrients and improve the health of the garden bed for the year to come.

 #### The Other Plants in the Bed